 The Division of Rheumatology, part of Mayo Clinic's Department of Medicine, is internationally recognized for its patient-centered approach and contributions to rheumatic disease understanding and treatment.
 Faculty members in the division have expertise in several areas and specialize in one of three main categories:

-- Vasculitis — giant cell arteritis, ANCA-associated vasculitis and all other forms of vasculitis.
+- Vasculitis — giant cell arteritis, anti-neutrophil cytoplasmic autoantibody (ANCA)-associated vasculitis and all other forms of vasculitis.

 - Systemic autoimmune diseases — systemic lupus erythematosus, scleroderma, myositis and related disorders.

 - Inflammatory arthritis — rheumatoid arthritis, ankylosing spondylitis, gout and other types of inflammatory joint diseases.

 Clinical investigators and basic scientists in the Division of Rheumatology have a long history of collaboration.
 In 1950, Philip S. Hench, M.D., a rheumatologist, and Edward C. Kendall, Ph.D., a biochemist, received the Nobel Prize for their discovery of cortisone and its clinical applications.
 This began the long-standing partnership between clinical and basic science researchers.
 Faculty members in the division continue to collaborate to address the complex needs of patients with rheumatic diseases.

 The basic science laboratories use animal models and human biospecimen samples to further investigate how common rheumatic diseases develop.
 The laboratories have a series of methods and equipment to conduct various tests:

 - Seahorse analyzer and mass spectrometers are used to measure metabolic activity.